-- Devices must be powered off and may not be visible in any Athletic/P.E. locker room, bathroom or detention/in-school suspension area or the Alternative education program. - Students are prohibited from using personal cell phones or other electronic devices to take pictures/record/post/share video or audio of any staff member, student, school activity, event, or school-related work without the consent of the supervising teacher/sponsor/coach. - Students are prohibited from posting or sharing pictures or video taken in school without the consent of the supervising teacher, dean's office or administration. - 4.
-Over-the-ear headphones and bluetooth speakers are prohibited. - 5.
-For safety purposes and so students are aware of their surroundings, ear buds must only be worn in one ear. - 6.
-Ringers must be set to "silent" or "vibrate". - Students are NOT allowed to TALK, READ, TEXT, VIDEO CHAT on any electronic device during passing periods. - 8.
-Laser pointers are prohibited. - 9.
-Devices can be used in the classroom (with teacher consent), in the hallways before 7:55a.m. and after 2:34p.m., and in the cafeteria during lunch.
-Students may listen to music on their electronic device during passing periods. - 10.
-Students are personally responsible for the security of their electronic communication device.
-The school staff is NOT required to search for devices that were not properly secured, for example: electronic devices that are not secured in locker rooms. - 11.
+- Devices must be powered off and may not be visible in any Athletic/P.E. locker room, bathroom or detention/in-school suspension area or the Alternative education program. - Students are prohibited from using personal cell phones or other electronic devices to take pictures/record/post/share video or audio of any staff member, student, school activity, event, or school-related work without the consent of the supervising teacher/sponsor/coach. - 3.
+Students are prohibited from posting or sharing pictures or video taken in school without the consent of the supervising teacher, dean's office or administration. - For safety purposes and so students are aware of their surroundings, ear buds/headphones must only be worn in/over one ear. - 5.
+Ringers must be set to "silent" or "vibrate". - 6.
+Students are NOT allowed to TALK, READ, TEXT, VIDEO CHAT on any electronic device during passing periods. - 7.
+Laser pointers are prohibited. - Devices can be used in the classroom (with teacher consent), in the hallways before 7:55a.m. and after 3:00p.m.
+Before and after school, and in the cafeteria during lunch.
+Students may listen to music on their electronic device during passing periods. - Students are personally responsible for the security of their electronic communication device.
+The school staff is NOT required to search for devices that were not properly secured, for example: electronic devices that are not secured in locker rooms. - 10.
 Using a cell phone, video recording device, or other electronic device in any manner that disrupts the educational environment or violates the rights of theirs, including using the device to take photographs in locker rooms or bathrooms, cheat, or otherwise violate student conduct rules.
 This included video/digital recording or images of illegal or illicit behavior.
-Prohibited conduct specifically includes, without limitation, creating, sending, sharing, viewing, or receiving, or possessing an indecent visual depiction of oneself or another person through the use of a computer, electronic communication device, or cell phone. - 12.
-Any cell phone may be searched upon reasonable suspicion of sexting and/or criminal activity.
+Prohibited conduct specifically includes, without limitation, creating, sending, sharing, viewing, or receiving, or possessing an indecent visual depiction of oneself or another person through the use of a computer, electronic communication device, or cell phone. - 11.
+Any cell phone may be searched by the proper authority upon reasonable suspicion of sexting and/or criminal activity.
 All sexting violations will require school administrators to follow student discipline policies in addition to contacting the SRO (school resource officer), police and reporting suspected child abuse or neglect when appropriate.